jlapolla/sfst/outline.md

 symbolspace.
 However, this would be incorrect because `car.weight` is not guaranteed to always refer to the same entity.
 For example, if we set `car = Car(8, 700)`, then `car.weight` no longer refers to entity 0x04.
+Compare this to `car`, which **IS** a symbol in `set_weight`'s
+symbolspace: no matter what we do, `car` will always refer to entity 0x07.

+So, `car.weight` is not a symbol.
 Instead, it's better to think of the `Car` object (entity 0x05) as containing a symbolspace as its value.
 When we add `.weight` to the end of `car`, we are refering to the `weight` symbol in entity 0x05's symbolspace (which is entity 0x04 in this case).

 *Note: In Python, the symbol "Car" in the global symbolspace refers to an entity which is a reference to a "class object".
 This detail has been